jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 with John Deere, CNH Industrial Brands (which includes Case IH and New Holland), AGCO, and Kubota.
 In total, the five MOUs cover almost three\-quarters of the agricultural machinery sold in the US.
-In November 2023, a US judge rejected Deeres efforts to dismiss consolidated lawsuits and said Deere must face claims from crop farms and farmers that the agricultural machinery maker has unlawfully conspired to restrict services for maintenance and repair.100 51
+In November 2023, a US judge rejected Deere’s efforts to dismiss consolidated lawsuits and said Deere must face claims from crop farms and farmers that the agricultural machinery maker has unlawfully conspired to restrict services for maintenance and repair.100 51
- 2024 Upstream Security Ltd. All Rights Reserved Regulators worldwide are shifting focus to the growing cyber risks caused by the Right to Repair Act before they reach a tipping point.
+© 2024 Upstream Security Ltd. All Rights Reserved Regulators worldwide are shifting focus to the growing cyber risks caused by the Right to Repair Act before they reach a “tipping point”.
 In June 2023, NHTSA notified dozens of OEMs about safety concerns arising from the Massachusetts Right to Repair Act.101 The NHTSA reiterated that manufacturers must comply with all federal safety requirements.
 These recent developments and clear indications by NHTSA serve as important guidelines for OEMs and provide a path for future resolution of this conflict.
 03
-2023S DIVERSE
+2023’S DIVERSE
 ATTACK VECTORS
 Smart Mobility and
 Automotive stakeholders
 must be aware of emerging
 threats and the impact they
 post of cyber resilience
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 53
 INCREASINGLY SOPHISTICATED ATTACKS
 OPEN THE DOOR FOR LARGE\-SCALE IMPACT